STEAMentor Night Co-Coordinator

-*** Broken component *** Camp Director: Dr. Lisa Appeddu is an Associate Professor of Physiology in the SWOSU College of Pharmacy.
-Lisa has been involved with camp planning as director since its original inception as Tech Trek in 2013 and leads camp planning year-round.
-During camp, she helps to keep camp going behind the scenes.
+Camp Director: Dr. Lisa Appeddu is an Associate Professor of Physiology at the SWOSU College of Pharmacy.
+Lisa has been involved with camp planning as a director since its original inception as Tech Trek in 2013 and leads camp planning year-round.
+During camp, she helps to keep the camp going behind the scenes.
 She received the 2019 City of Weatherford Roots & Wings Award for the camp.
-Lisa is active in the American Association of University Women (AAUW), as a current member of the Weatherford branch and past state president.
+Lisa is active in the American Association of University Women (AAUW) as a current member of the Weatherford branch and past state president.
 At SWOSU, she is Chair of the Pre-Medical Professions Advisory Committee and co-advisor for both APhA-ASP and Phi Delta Chi Professional Pharmacy (Co-Ed) Fraternity.
 She also mentors student pharmacists in research and collaborates with fellow faculty and residents with data analysis.
-In her free time, Lisa volunteers at the Weatherford Food and Resource Center and Agape Free Health Clinic.
-She also enjoys reading, indoor cycling, and walking with her sheltie dog “kid” and husband.
+In her free time, Lisa enjoys reading, indoor cycling, and walking with her sheltie dog “kids” and husband.

-Lisa counts her mom as the woman who inspired her to bring Tech Trek to SWOSU in 2013 -- this is because her mom believed in education and helping others.
-Lisa’s mom ran the home while working full time as a science teacher; she went back to school later in life to earn her Master’s degree in library science to become a school librarian; she mentored promising but less fortunate students in her jobs; and created an Alpha Delta Kappa local scholarship for students to become educators.
-She is the original reason Lisa wanted to make a difference to young people.
-Lisa is inspired today by the passion for learning, drive, and creativity of the other members of the SAGE STEAM Team.
-She sees how the synergy of bringing people together from different backgrounds and different departments leads to great outcomes, such as the creation of the SAGE STEAM Camp in 2018 and Teacher’s Workshop in 2021.
-Lisa enjoys the challenge of integrating the arts and humanities with STEM -- to her, it is a natural fit, but not always obvious to see.
-As an example, she uses her skills of communication, visual demonstrations, displaying data, and hands-on experiences along with her knowledge of science and math every day in the classroom.
-Lisa believes STEAM is a vital part of becoming a successful professional.
+Lisa counts her mom as the woman who inspired her to bring Tech Trek to SWOSU in 2013 because her mom believed in education and helping others.
+Lisa’s mom ran the home while working full time as a science teacher; she went back to school later in life to earn her master’s degree in library science to become a school librarian; she mentored promising but less fortunate students in her jobs; and created an Alpha Delta Kappa local scholarship for students to become educators.
+Lisa’s mom is the original reason Lisa wanted to make a difference in young people.
+Lisa is inspired today by the other members of the SAGE STEAM Team's passion for learning, drive and creativity.
+She sees how the synergy of bringing people together from different backgrounds and different departments leads to great outcomes, such as the creation of the SAGE STEAM Camp in 2018 and the Educators Professional Development Workshop in 2021.
+Lisa believes integrating the arts and humanities with STEM is vital to becoming a successful professional.

 Fundraising Coordinator: Dr. Lori Gwyn is the Director of both the SWOSU Office of Sponsored Programs and SWOSU Student Success Center; she also worked in the SWOSU Department of Chemistry from 2012 to 2018, and she still holds the title Associate Professor of Biochemistry.
 Lori has been involved with camp planning since its original inception as Tech Trek in 2013, and she serves the vital role of securing camp funding.
-During camp, she co-teaches the DNA and Tie-Dye Goggles Workshops, and she organizes Enrichment Day for supporters and former campers (alumni).
+During camp, she co-teaches the DNA / Protein folding and Tie-Dye Goggles Workshops, and she organizes Supporters and Alumni Day for camp supporters and former campers (alumni).
 Lori is a Biochemist by training, having earned her B.S. in Chemistry-Professional from SWOSU as well as her M.S. and Ph.D. in Chemistry with a Biochemistry emphasis from the University of Missouri St. Louis.

 When asked to reflect on why STEAM is important to support, she explained that she grew up with an artist for a father.
 It’s very ironic that she became a chemist.
 Some of her most vivid memories from middle school were from spending time in the clay studio at OU and learning about the different techniques to get the colors that were desired on a completed piece of pottery.
 In order to make that happen, the art students had to know chemistry to get those desired effects.
 When she was in 9th grade, Lori’s science teacher taught her class about the periodic table and how elegantly it described nature and how it works, all from a very well-organized point of view.
 That is what sealed the deal for Lori to become a Chemist.
 While she doesn’t spend my time in the lab anymore, she uses what she’s learned from both art and chemistry to write persuasive arguments to encourage people to invest in worthwhile projects that provide opportunities for all students.
 You never know where your skill set will lead you.